isomerpages/sportsg-corp/media-centre/media-release/_posts/2010-02-19-post-Singapore Sports Council And Nestle Milo Ink Partnership To Champion Youth Sports Development.md

 ---

-**Speech By Mr Oon Jin Teik, Ceo, Singapore Sports Council At The Ssc - Nestle (milo) Partnership To Champion Youth Sports Development On 19 February 2010 At Seng Kang Primary School At 1.15 PM**<br>
+**Speech By Mr Oon Jin Teik, Ceo, Singapore Sports Council At The Ssc - Nestle (milo) Partnership To Champion Youth Sports Development On 19 February 2010 At Seng Kang Primary School At 1.15 PM**

 Dr Vivian Balakrishnan, Minister, Community Development, Youth and Sports;